 Our mission is to support cultural awareness, service-based learning and sustainable development projects through experiential and responsible volunteer travel programs that inspire local and global service.

-International Service Learning (ISL) is a non-governmental organization that has been offering volunteers practical experience through medical, education, and community enrichment programs, while offering sustainable aid in developing communities for over 20 years.
+International Service Learning (ISL) is a social enterprise that has been offering volunteers practical experience through medical, education, and community enrichment programs, while offering sustainable aid in developing communities for over 20 years.

-ISL teams are open to volunteers who are interested in gaining valuable experience in their chosen field, exploring another culture, and assisting those in need.
+ISL programs are open to volunteers interested in gaining valuable experience in their chosen field, exploring another culture, and assisting those in need.
 ISL offers short-term opportunities throughout the year; no experience or certifications needed unless specifically stated.

 Personal Statement from the Executive Director